vitalics/playwright-email-reporter/README.md

-# Playwright Email Reporter
+# Playwright Nodemailer Reporter

-This is a Playwright plugin that sends email reports after test runs.
+This is a Playwright plugin that sends email reports after test runs using nodemailer.

 ## Installation